What Do You Need to Buy a House?

 • Proof of income through documents like W-2s and tax returns is essential for mortgage preapproval.

-• Savings for down payments and closing costs are necessary, with many buyers putting down around 13%.
+• Savings for down payments and closing costs are necessary, with first-time buyers averaging a 10% down payment.

 • Gathering necessary documentation early can facilitate the mortgage application process.